Ina Forsman

-Ina Forsman (born 1994) is a Finnish blues and blues rock singer-songwriter.
+Ina Forsman (born 1994) is a Finnish blues singer-songwriter.
 She has been involved in the recording of six albums since 2013.

 Career

 She was born in Helsinki, Finland.
 At the age of six, Forsman decided she wanted to be a singer.
 She was initially influenced after hearing a Christina Aguilera recording, but later became entranced by the work of Donny Hathaway, Sam Cooke, and Aretha Franklin.
 When she was 15 years old, she came to the attention of the television watching public when competing in the first series of The Voice of Finland.
 She was noticed by the harmonicist Helge Tallqvist, who helped nurture her talent.
 By 2011, Forsman was performing on stage regularly and noted that "Helge was the first person who introduced blues to me.
 He took me to the studio and put our band together a couple of years ago.
 There aren't enough words to describe how much I learnt from him".
 Two years later the pairing recorded a collaborative album, Ina Forsman With Helge Tallqvist Band.

 In 2014, Forsman represented Finland at the European Blues Challenge in Riga, Latvia, and toured in mainland Europe thereafter with the Belgian blues musician, Guy Verlinde.
 She signed a recording contract with Ruf Records in 2016, and released her debut solo album the same year.
 It was recorded at Wire Recording in Austin, Texas, and included her version of the Nina Simone track, "I Want A Little Sugar In My Bowl".
 Otherwise Forsman wrote all the album's lyrics and co-wrote the music with Tomi Leino.
 Her backing ensemble was Laura Chavez and Derek O'Brien (guitars), Nick Connolly (keyboards), Russell Jackson (bass guitar) and Tommy Taylor (drums).
 Tallqvist made a guest appearance playing the harmonica with brass accompaniment supplied by the Texas Horns, overseen by the record producer and saxophonist, Mark "Kaz" Kazanoff.